Consulting Recruiting Timeline 2026: Key Dates & Application Deadlines

 International Applicants

 Deadlines for consulting internships outside the U.S. often follow a different rhythm.
-For example, Bain Southeast Asia and BCG Singapore may recruit in September–November for internships the following year.
+For example, Bain Southeast Asia and BCG Singapore typically recruit between September and November for internships the following year.

 Sophomore & Diversity Internship Programs

-Early deadlines: Programs like McKinsey’s SSBA, BCG Grow, and Bain’s BEL often have deadlines as early as May–June of your sophomore year.
+Early deadlines: Programs like McKinsey’s SSBA, BCG Grow, and Bain’s BEL often have deadlines as early as May-June 2026 (during sophomore year)

 Why apply: These roles often lead to fast-tracked interviews for junior-year internships or even full-time opportunities.